RSDKModding/RSDKv3-Decompilation/README.md

 ## Mac
 * Clone the repo, follow the instructions in the [dependencies readme for Mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the Xcode project.
-* A Mac build of v1.3.0 by [Sappharad](https://github.com/Sappharad) can be found [here](https://github.com/Sappharad/Sonic-CD-11-Decompilation/releases/tag/1.3.0_mac).
+* A Mac build by [Sappharad](https://github.com/Sappharad) can be found [here](https://github.com/Sappharad/Sonic-CD-11-Decompilation/releases/latest).

 ## Linux
 * To setup your build enviroment and library dependecies, run the following commands: